Sam Fishburn (footballer): Career

 Born in Gateshead, Fishburn joined Carlisle United's youth team in 2020 and, following a prolific season with the club's under-18 side, he signed a two-year senior contract in summer 2021 with a further one-year option.
 On 17 August 2021, Fishburn joined Northern Premier League Premier Division club Lancaster City on loan until January 2022.
 After 8 goals in 9 matches for Lancaster City, he was recalled by Carlisle in late September.
 He made his debut for Carlisle on 28 September 2021 as a substitute against Everton U21 in the EFL Trophy, and made his league debut off the bench the following month in a 2–2 draw away to Newport County.

 On 28 July 2022, Fishburn joined National League North club Blyth Spartans for a three-month loan deal.
 On 12 September 2022, days after his loan spell at Blyth came to an end, he joined Northern Premier League Premier Division side Morpeth Town on a loan-deal until the end of the season, with a recall option after 28 days.
 Morpeth had previously tried to sign Fishburn in pre-season, but Carlisle felt like the loan move to Blyth would be a better option.

+On 30 June 2023, following his release from Carlisle, he signed for EFL League One side Fleetwood Town on a one-year contract with the club holding the option of a further year.
+He was placed into Matthew Lawlor's Development Squad.
+In March 2024, he joined National League club York City on loan for the remainder of the season.
+At the end of the 2023-2024 season he was released by Fleetwood Town.

+On 13 June 2024, following his release from Fleetwood Town, he signed for National League North side Scunthorpe United On 29 November 2024, he joined Spennymoor Town in a loan-swap deal.
+In February 2025, he joined Ashington on an initial one-month loan, following a similar spell with Gainsborough Trinity.
+He departed Scunthorpe at the end of the 2024–25 season.

+In June 2025, Fishburn joined Northern Premier League Division One East club Blyth Town.